FaeInterestingWorld/.github/profile/README.md

 Is (Future) Friendly Independent AGIs possible?

+Using science fiction as an upper bound and the latest research as the lower bound to search for plausible futures.

 Why is inquiry important?

 If (Future) Friendly I-AGIs are impossible or unlikely, then the we may have to consider technological stagnation or restriction.
 Taking this path may have a huge cost as the benefits of future technology may be lost and humanity may have to live in fear of I-AGIs.